BenchLabs/bench-technology-handbook/culture-and-principles.md

 ![Image of principles matrix](images/principles-matrix.png)

-So, when we have conversations about _Creating Value_, _Fostering Growth_, and _Honouring Time_, we must ensure that they live within the boundaries set by _Keep it Human_, _Be Responsible_, _Get Scrappy_, _Take a Stand_, and _Default Open_.
+So, when we have conversations about _Creating Value_, _Fostering Growth_, and _Succeed Together_, we must ensure that they live within the boundaries set by _Keep it Human_, _Be Responsible_, _Get Scrappy_, _Take a Stand_, and _Default Open_.
 If this all seems a bit complicated, don't worry: there's a system.

 ## A test suite for our culture